-In addition to the mapping approaches discussed above, N_2O source signatures can be interpreted with respect to management events.
-After the manure application on 12 July and rainfall events in the days thereafter a strong shift to lower SP and $\delta^{15}N^{\text{bulk}}$ values was observed (Figure 5).
-The negative shift in $\delta^{15}N^{\text{bulk}}$ might be explained by changes in the isotopic composition of the applied precursors, by an enhanced fractionation due to higher substrate availability or changes in process conditions (e.g. WFPS, see sections above).
-However, since SP is considered to be process-specific and substrate-independent (Yoshida and Toyoda, 2000), it should not change as a response to a change in the substrate isotopic composition or by enhanced fractionation.
+In addition to the mapping approaches discussed above, N2O source signatures can be interpreted with respect to management events.
+After the manure application on 12 July and rainfall events in the days thereafter a strong shift to lower SP and δ^{15} N^{bulk} values was observed (Fig. 5).
+The negative shift in $\delta^{15} N^{bulk}$ might be explained by changes in the isotopic composition of the applied precursors, by an enhanced fractionation due to higher substrate availability or changes in process conditions (e.g. WFPS, see sections above).
+However, since SP is considered to be processspecific and substrate-independent (Yoshida and Toyoda, 2000), it should not change as a response to a change in the substrate isotopic composition or by enhanced fractionation.
 There are two alternative explanations for the lower SP and $\delta^{15}N^{\text{bulk}}$ values.
-The increase in NH_4^+ concentration after manure application was followed by an increase of NO_3^- concentration.
+The increase in NH_4^+ concentration after manure application was followed by an increase in NO_3^- concentration.
 This indicates a stimulation of nitrification.
-An increase of N_2O production due to nitrification would be associated with higher SP values.
-However, the nitrate produced during nitrification may have been used as substrate for denitrification, given the increase in WFPS due to intensive rainfall events.
-While N_2O is an obligatory product of denitrification, and only a by-product of nitrification, the N_2O yield of denitrification may have been higher, and the increase of SP due to nitrification may have been outweighed by the decrease of SP due to denitrification.
-Secondly, N_2O reduction to N_2 could be slightly reduced due to an elevated NO_3^- availability (Wang et al., 2013).
-A parallel increase in WFPS and N_2O flux rates after the manure application combined with low FD/N fraction in the period 17 July to 22 July supports the hypothesis that both effects might have contributed to a decrease in SP values.
+An increase in N2O production due to nitrification would be associated with higher SP values.
+However, the nitrate produced during nitrification may have been used as a substrate for denitrification, given the increase in WFPS due to intensive rainfall events.
+While N2O is an obligatory product of denitrification, and only a by-product of nitrification, the N2O yield of denitrification may have been higher and the increase in SP due to nitrification may have been outweighed by the decrease in SP due to denitrification.
+Secondly, N2O reduction to N2 could be slightly reduced due to an elevated NO_3^- availability (Wang et al., 2013).
+A parallel increase in WFPS and N2O flux rates after the manure application combined with low FD/N fraction in the period 17 to 22 July supports the hypothesis that both effects might have contributed to a decrease in SP values.

-5. Conclusions
+5 Conclusions